 The preconditions that are to be satisfied by the individual or assessee for appealing against any order issued by the Appellate Authority would be as follows:

-– AN order canceling registration of the assessee as Tax Deductor at Source or Tax Collector at Source was issued
+– An order canceling registration of the assessee as a Tax Deductor at Source or a Tax Collector at Source was issued

-– An order for canceling the Provisions Registration was issued
+– An order for canceling the Provision Registration was issued

-– A request for canceling the registration was given
+– A request to cancel the registration was given

-– An order of granting of temporary registration or Suo moto registration was issued by the authority
+– The authority issued an order granting temporary registration or Suo moto registration

-– An order for rejection of application for GST Registration or Amendment or Cancellation was issued
+– An order for rejection of the application for GST Registration or Amendment, or Cancellation was issued

 – An order was issued by the GST Authority rejecting the enrolment as a GST Practitioner.

-The companies and LLPs (Limited Liability Partnerships) would mandatorily require a DSC or Digital Signature Certificate to appeal against any order of cancellation of the registration which was issued by the GST Authority.
+Companies and LLPs (Limited Liability Partnerships) would mandatorily require a DSC (Digital Signature Certificate) to appeal against any order of cancellation of registration issued by the GST Authority.

 Steps or Procedure for Filing an Appeal